 - Increase positivity

 The typical amount of time for someone to work with a wellness coach is between two and six months.
-It takes an average of 66 days to form a new habit, or for a new behavior to become automatic.
+Research has shown that it takes an average of 66 days to form a new habit, or for a new behavior to become automatic.
 That is a little over two months, but many health and wellness coaches encourage working with clients for longer than just the time it takes to create one new habit because clients are often trying to create many new habits.
 IIN teaches students how to create a 6-Month Program, which gives coaches ample time and opportunity to help clients establish healthy and sustainable habits for long-term well-being.

 How to find the right wellness coach for you

 You’re ready to find a wellness coach – so where do you look?
 Are you looking for someone who focuses on one particular area of wellness, such as smoking cessation, diabetes management, or women’s health?
 Many health and wellness coaches focus on certain health issues, so who you choose will depend on your health goals.
-If finding someone who specializes in a particular area is important to you, be sure to check their credentials and educational background to determine if they are qualified to coach in those areas.
+If finding someone who specializes in a particular area is important to you, be sure to check their credentials and educational background to find if they are qualified to coach in those areas.

 If you’re looking for a wellness coach to help you implement general health and lifestyle improvements, check their training program credentials (see above about becoming a coach).
 You can also ask questions about their training, such as how long their training program was, whether they had practice coaching, and if they pursued certification through a third-party organization.

 When it comes to finding someone to help you get on track with your health goals, take your time!
-It’s an important decision, and you want to find someone you’re comfortable working with.
+It’s a major decision, and you want to find someone you’re comfortable working with.
 You may also want to consider pursuing a health and wellness coaching career yourself!
 If you already know you want to transform your health, who better to help guide you than you?
 A wellness coach training program can provide you with the tools to better understand your unique health needs and how to best address them to become the happiest, healthiest version of yourself.